 How to visit the D-Day Beaches in Normandy France is a question asked by many.
-Which beach should I go to first?
-How will I get the full experience and understanding of what transpired here on June 6, 1944.
+Which landing beach should I go to first?
+How will I get the full experience and understanding of what transpired during the Allied invasion here during World War II on June 6, 1944?

-Although I did not visit the D-Day Beaches in Normandy by car, I know in my traveller’s heart that this is the best way, especially if you have plenty of time.
+Although I did not visit the D-Day Beaches in Normandy by car, I know in my traveller’s heart that this is the best way to tour the Normandy beaches, especially if you have plenty of time.
 This allows you to choose which beaches, memorials, graveyards and monuments to visit.
 It allows you to go at your own pace and stay longer when you want to.
 It opens the avenue to visiting small towns that have photographs of the Liberation of France hanging on their doorways and along their streets.
 Rent a car.

 Pro Travel Tip: There are more car rental agencies available in Caen than in Bayeux.